aledecicco/english-programming-language/docs/syntax.md

 Whether a number is greater than another number:
     ...
 ```
 Now, we can use it in other structures such as conditionals, which we will see up ahead.
-Let's say we have two lists of numbers `the first list` and `the second list`.
+Let's say we have two lists of numbers `L` and `M`.
 We can combine the question we just defined with the operator we defined at the begginning, and do something like this:
 ```
-If the sum of the first list is greather than the sum of the second list, ...
+If the sum of L is greather than the sum of M, ...
 ```
 Using the defined functions and variables, and their types, the parser finds a valid way to match those words as specific function calls.
 In this case, the only way to match those words with the functions we have and without causing a type error is `If (the sum of (the first list)) is greather than (the sum of (the second list))`, so we don't need to write all those parenthesis.